I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and heartbreak.

 15. He'll continue to compliment you, but more meaningfully than before.

 He'll compliment you whenever he can to let you know he likes you and more.
 You'll also notice that as his feelings deepen, his compliments will become more personal and meaningful.
 Whereas before, he might have focused on superficial compliments, he'll start complimenting you on things that no one else even notices about you, on things that really mean a lot to you.
-These types of compliments are indicative of a deep affection for you and can be a sign he's falling for you in a big way.

 16. He sends you pictures.